 - Movocol is not a bulker and will not stretch the bowel or cause longterm harmful effects.

 - Drinking plenty of fluid (water, dilute juice, milk) is key.
-I was astonished to find that a child Natty's age should be drinking 1.2 litres per day.
-For a chart for all age ranges see Wise Up on Water here.
+I was astonished to find that a child of 7 should be drinking 1.2 litres per day.
+For a chart for all age ranges have a look at the BBC Good Food Guide to Drinking Water here.
 We weren't managing anywhere near this, but are getting close now.

 - Buy attractive cups and beakers and focus on them as your child drinks rather than simply asking them to drink.
-I bought a couple of sparkly Doidy cups, 2 patterned screw lid cups with a straw (don't use sports bottles that encourage your child to jutt their jaw forward, for an explanation read Terrific Tools for Talking here), a pack of funky straws and a no-spill sippy cup.
+I bought a couple of sparkly Doidy cups, 2 patterned screw lid cups with a straw, Camelbak make a great version, (don't use sports bottles that encourage your child to jutt their jaw forward, for an explanation read Terrific Tools for Talking here), a pack of funky straws and a no-spill Munchkin sippy cup.
 You could try a funky tooth brush holder with floating glitter and fish as a beaker too.

-- Take the cup everywhere and ofer your child a drink whenever you can.
+- Take the cup everywhere and offer your child a drink whenever you can.

 - Encourage your child to sit on the toilet twice a day after meals.
 They must be comfortable (we still use a padded child toilet seat) and a foot step to raise their feet so that ideally their knees are above their hips.